winpax/.github/profile/README.md

 # Hi there 👋

-I am 💖 Packages 💖 (just a girl at the moment), creating blazing fast, lightweight, and easy-to-use package management solutions for the Windows platform, and the broader Rust ecosystem.
+I am 💖 Packages 💖 (just one girl at the moment), creating blazing fast, lightweight, and easy-to-use package management solutions for the Windows platform, and the broader Rust ecosystem.

 ## Have a chat with us!